Thor77/Blueproximity/README.txt

 Installation - blueproximity

-1. Download the most recent version of parpwatch from the sourceforge download page.
+1. Download the most recent version of blueproximity from the sourceforge download page.
 2. Unzip the downloaded file into a directory of choice.
 3. Open a terminal and switch to the chosen directory with the